235829/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execution permission to the owner, the group owner and the other users
+script that sets the permission to the file hello as follows